rahmsen/BenchmarkAlignment/README.md

-# BenchmarkAlignment
+# Comparative Analysis of common alignment tools for single cell RNA sequencing

-This repository contains the scripts for the paper
+This repository contains all the scripts that where used in the folowing paper:

-"Comparative Analysis of common alignment tools for single cell RNA sequencing"
+Bruening et.al. - Comparative Analysis of common alignment tools for single cell RNA sequencing" - Gigascience 2021 [Under Revision]

-## Mapping

-commands_mapping.txt in mapping/ contains commands to execute the mapping.
-The folder also includes the neccesary auxiliary scripts.

-## Creating Figures
+The repository contains two main folders.
+The **"mapping"** folder contains all the scripts and files that are required for the alignment procosees.
+The **"references"** folder contains the script to download the reference genomes for mouse and human and to generate the mapping indices.

+Detailed remarks for the individual files can be found in the ReadMe.md withing the respective folders

+### Description of Files

+* `mapping folder` All required scripts for the Alignments
+* `reference folder` Scripts to download reference genome and create alignment indices
-make_figures.rmd creates the figures that are included in the paper.
+* `make_figures.rmd` creates the figures that are included in the paper.